Cardiometabolic

 A Comprehensive Approach

-Instead of addressing conditions or risk factors separately, the Cardiometabolic Center Alliance is taking a novel approach to treating Type 2 diabetes, pre-diabetes, and related cardiovascular comorbidities together, providing team-based, comprehensive care specifically tailored to each patient.
+Instead of addressing conditions or risk factors separately, the Cardiometabolic Center Alliance is taking a novel approach to treating type 2 diabetes, pre-diabetes, and related cardiovascular comorbidities together, providing team-based, comprehensive care specifically tailored to each patient.

 The care model focuses on aggressively reducing risk factors—including high cholesterol, obesity, tobacco use, and lack of physical activity—and incorporating medications known to not only lower glucose levels, but proven to independently improve heart and kidney outcomes.